derekteay/hackathon-tips-and-tricks/README.md

 * Hack + Marathon = Hackathon

-# Basic Steps
+# 8 Basic Steps to Win a Hackathon
-1. Describe a business problem - Identify a problem that you think you can sovle.
+#### 1. Describe a business problem
+Identify a problem that you think you can sovle.
 Choose something that you know is a pain point or a problem that your solution will solve.
-2. Tell a story about your solution - Make sure that you explain how your soluition is different from anything else out there and what benefit your solution has to the problem that you solved.
+#### 2. Tell a story about your solution
+Make sure that you explain how your soluition is different from anything else out there and what benefit your solution has to the problem that you solved.
+#### 3. Demo!
-3. Demo! - Show whatever you have, even if it's just a basic demo.
-Pro-tip: Always record a demo ahead of time incase you have an issue with the live demo so you can still show it!
+Show whatever you have, even if it's just a basic demo.

+**Pro-tip: Always record a demo ahead of time incase you have an issue with the live demo so you can still show it!**
-4. Talk about your technology implementation - Explain the architecture behind your solution, what services or technologies you used, helpful libraries, etc
+#### 4. Talk about your technology implementation
+Explain the architecture behind your solution, what services or technologies you used, helpful libraries, etc
-5. Show the code, even if its a rough prototype - no matter how hacky your code might be, show it!
+#### 5. Show the code, even if its a rough prototype
+no matter how hacky your code might be, show it!
 It's always nice to see that you've written the code behind your solution.
-6. What you learned - Talk about the good and the bad that you've experienced as you went through putting something together!
+#### 6. What you learned
+Talk about the good and the bad that you've experienced as you went through putting something together!
-7. Why your solution to the business problem matters - Explain the value behind what you created.
+#### 7. Why your solution to the business problem matters
+Explain the value behind what you created.
 Why would people want to use this?
 What benefit could a person or business get from your solution?
-8. Next steps - Where can you take this idea next?
+#### 8. Next steps
+Where can you take this idea next?
 What are some "stretch goals" or future ideas that you weren't able to squeeze into this first iteration?

 # Useful Tools
 Don't feel like setting up an enviroment for your hackathon?
 Wish you could just use something pre-built?
 Fear not!
-Here is a link to 2 containers I've made that will get your there quickly.
+Here is a link to 2 pre-made containers that will get your there quickly.

 A container with the IBM CLI ready to go - https://github.com/derekteay/docker-ubuntu-ibm-cli

 A container with 4 major runtimes (Python, Java, Node.js, and .NET Core) that is fully setup and ready to go - https://github.com/derekteay/docker-multi-runtime-container

-# "Micro Code Patterns"
+# "Micro" Code Patterns
+If you're not familiar with IBM Code Patterns, you can find them here: https://developer.ibm.com/patterns/

+These patterns are great to get developers started with IBM technology, but sometimes, they're a little bit more than you need to get started.
+Below, I have setup a few "micro" code patterns that are the simplest way to setup a service and get you started in less than 3 minutes.

 ## Watson Text To Speech

 For any of these to work, you need to create an IBM Cloud account (Click "Sign Up" in the top right) - https://www.ibm.com/cloud/